sleetplayground/sleet_key/README.md

 # SLEET KEY
-Your one-stop shop for labeling your NEAR account public keys, you can also generate ed25519 keypairs for NEAR development purposes.
+Your one-stop shop for viewing/labeling your NEAR account public keys, you can also generate ed25519 keypairs for NEAR development purposes.

-This is a repo is a part of the sleet playground project by Nathan Renfroe & The SunShining that helps you manage and label your NEAR account public keys.
-This app does not collect any personal information.
+This is a repo is a part of the sleet playground project by Nathan Renfroe & The SunShining.

 ---